 But, don’t discount the smaller components, either.
 While the hinges on appliance doors may seem minor, they keep the kitchen running smoothly.

-In this post, we'll take a closer look at restaurant kitchen door design and the types of hinges to consider to help improve the overall working environment.
+In this post, we'll take a closer look at restaurant kitchen door design and which types of hinges help improve the overall working environment.

 Restaurant Kitchen Door Design -- Making the Most of Your Hinge

 Whether you’re working with a very small restaurant kitchen design or a large, commercial kitchen, determining what kind of hinges you need is the first step.

 If your kitchen is tight on space, it’s important to have close-fitting hinges on appliances, as well as self-closing mechanisms to keep available space clear for others working in the kitchen.

 But, your kitchen appliance hinges also need to hold up under constant use, so they’ll need to be durable.

 Here are a few characteristics to keep in mind when thinking about restaurant kitchen door design: